oak-network/docs/docs/concepts/open-source-philosophy.md

 - **For Technical Issues & Code Discussion**: Please use the GitHub Issues section of the relevant repository.
 - **For Community Discussion & General Support**: Join our official Discord Server (link to be provided).
 This is the best place for real-time conversation with the core team and community.
-- **For Guides & API Reference**: Our official developer documentation can be found soon at docs.oak.network.
+- **For Guides & API Reference**: Our official developer documentation can be found at [docs.oaknetwork.org](https://docs.oaknetwork.org).

 ## Conclusion: Our Commitment to a Lasting Partnership